Patrick Moore (Gaelic footballer)

 Patrick D. Moore (born 1867) was an Irish Gaelic footballer who played for the Cork senior team.

 Moore made his first appearance for the team during the 1889 championship and was a regular member of the starting fifteen for the next two seasons.
-During that time he won one All-Ireland medal and one Munster medal.
+During that time, he won one All-Ireland medal and one Munster medal.

-At club level Moore was a double county championship medalist with Midleton.
+At club level, Moore was a two-time county championship medalist with Midleton.